codersforcauses/django-nextjs-template/README.md

 ### Custom env vars

-Make a copy of `.env.example` named `.env` in the respective directory and edit the environment variables.
+Edit the `.env` file in the respective directory (client or server).